 Canada’s Social Partners are the Canadian links to the OECD Social Partners, the Business and Industry Advisory Committee (BIAC) and the Trade Union Advisory Committee (TUAC).
 These advisory bodies contribute to most areas of OECD work through policy dialogue and consultations.

 Canada's NCP is an interdepartmental committee chaired by DFATD.
 For more information on its structure, please see the Terms of Reference.

 You can also consult:

-- OECD list of National Contact Points (PDF document - 501 KB) for other countries
+- OECD list of National Contact Points

 - Related Links for the Government of Canada, Canadian Organizations and International Organizations

 - The Government of Canada’s Approach to Corporate Social Responsibility (CSR)

 - The Office of the Extractive Sector Corporate Social Responsibility (CSR) Counsellor